Orders of $50 or more get free shipping within the US!!

 The instructions for sending in your creative work via snail mail are slightly different than for submitting through email.
 Please only send your work through EITHER email OR snail mail.
 Pick one, not both.

-Carrie Martinez Art, Women Circles
+Carrie Martinez Art, Full Moon circle rituals

 Sister Circle © Carrie Martinez 2017

-Our submissions process is accessible and always free.
+Our submissions process is accessible and we never charge a jury or entry fee.

-We do not charge a jury or entry fee.
 Our objective is to make the process of getting your work into our hands as easy as possible.
 If you need assistance, call or email.
 We will be happy to help.

 What you will find in this post: